-EXCLUSIVE: Libya official reveals peace agreement details
+EXCLUSIVE: Libya official reveals peace agreement details ahead of Moscow signing ceremony

 A senior Libyan diplomat on Monday revealed details of a much-anticipated peace agreement due to be signed between Libya's warring factions in the Russian capital.